-The Greenwave® Broadband EMI Meter is a revolutionary device for accurately measuring the level of dirty electricity (a.k.a., electrical noise, line noise, power line EMI) present on the wiring in buildings.
+The Greenwave® Broadband EMI Meter is a revolutionary device for measuring the level of dirty electricity (a.k.a., electrical noise, line noise, power line EMI, microsurge electrical pollution) flowing along the wiring in buildings.

 The meter can be used to...